equiet/recognizer/README.md

 ## Semantic highlighting

-Every color is based on real data flowing through the application, not just an abstract syntax.
+Every color is based on real data flowing through the app, not just an abstract syntax.
 So if the last value of a variable was a number, it would be blue.
 If it was undefined, it would be red.
 This makes it easy to spot bugs.

 ![Colors](https://raw.github.com/equiet/recognizer/master/colors.png)